Super Mario Run: Gameplay

 Super Mario Run plays as a side-scrolling, auto-runner platform game.
 The plot begins with Mario accepting Princess Peach's invitation to her castle, only to witness Bowser kidnapping the Princess and destroying the Mushroom Kingdom, tasking Mario to undo his actions.
 Mario automatically runs from left to right and jumps on his own to clear small gaps or obstacles.
 The player can control Mario by tapping the touch screen to make him jump over larger obstacles; the longer the screen is touched, the higher he jumps.
 Like other Super Mario games, the player must maneuver Mario over gaps, onto enemies, and into coins to collect them.
-The player's end goal is to not only steer Mario safely across the level and reach the flagpole before time is exhausted but also accumulate as many coins as possible.
+The player's end goal is to steer Mario safely across the level and reach the flagpole before time is exhausted and accumulate as many coins as possible.
 In addition to controlling when and how high he jumps, a hidden ability exists where the player swipes and holds the screen in the direction opposite of Mario, stalling his jumps during his descent and moving him slightly in that direction.
 Standing on pause blocks pauses the timer and Mario's running, and standing on blocks marked with directional arrows changes the direction of his jump.
 Bubbles are collectible items used to send him backward, letting the player repeat sections of the level.
 If a bubble is available, it is automatically used to rescue Mario from impending death.
 Otherwise, the player can only restart the level.
 Replayability comes from collecting all the normal coins and finding special coins in each level.
-First, the player must find five pink coins, collecting those unlocks five purple coins and finally collecting those unlocks five black coins, therefore it takes at least three playthroughs to collect everything in a given level.
+First, the player must find five pink coins.
+Collecting those unlocks five purple coins and collecting those unlocks five black coins, so it takes at least three playthroughs to collect everything in a given level.